 Yes – more and more venues are listing PLI as a requirement now.
 As a member of the Musicians Union, I have full liability cover and equipment insurance.
 Electrical equipment is PAT tested yearly.
 If they need to see proof of my documents just put me in touch and I will send over a scanned copy to the venue.

-No – as a solo acoustic musician my volume levels aren’t very high and should never get anywhere near triggering a sound limiter!
+Highly unlikely!
+As a solo acoustic musician my volume levels aren’t very high and should never get anywhere near triggering a sound limiter.

 Do you take requests?